MinooAhmadii/MinooAhmadii/README.md

 ## 🔬 What I'm Working On

-- **AutoML for Medical AI** - Automated hyperparameter optimization for ophthalmology diagnostics
+- **AutoML for Medical AI** - Automated hyperparameter optimization that imitates expert intuition for ophthalmology diagnostics
-- **LLM Applications** - Context-enriched systems for biomedical data curation
+- **RAG-Enhanced LLM Systems** - Context-enriched pipelines combining GPT-4 with SciBERT embeddings for biomedical term standardization
-- **Multi-Modal Learning** - Computer vision frameworks with limited expert annotations
+- **Multi-Modal Learning** - Computer vision frameworks with limited expert annotations and preference-based optimization
+- **Retrieval-Augmented Generation** - Building LLM-RAG chatbots for scientific data repositories like FaceBase with vector embeddings
+- **Reinforcement Learning from Human Feedback** - Developing RLHF systems for medical diagnostic applications

 ---